TomTomoki/data-engineering-practice/README.md

 # data-engineering-practice

-Store files for testing/reviewing concepts covered in the "Data Engineering with Python" book.
+Store various files for testing/practicing concepts covered in the "Data Engineering with Python" book.